 Ching Ching Tan

-Ching Ching Tan is a professor in the Department of Communication Studies.
-She specializes in English learners’ communication.
-She uses her experience of learning English as an older adult to bring awareness to linguistic diversity.
-Tan holds a bachelor’s degree in international studies – linguistics from the University of California, San Diego, a master’s in communication studies from San José State University, and is currently pursuing a master’s of fine art in creative writing in nonfiction.
+Ching Ching Tan is a professor in the Department of Communication Studies, specializing in communication for English learners.
+Drawing from her personal experience of learning English as an adult, she is passionate about raising awareness of linguistic diversity.
+Tan holds a bachelor’s degree in International Studies – Linguistics from the University of California, San Diego, and two master’s degrees from San Jose State University: one in Communication Studies and another in Fine Arts in Creative Writing (Nonfiction).

 Christine Ma-Kellams